The Importance of Personal Hygiene for Children

 Washing Hands

-Washing your hands is one of the most important parts of healthy hygiene, especially hand hygiene.
+Washing your hands is a key aspect of personal hygiene for kids.
 Most people use their hands for almost every daily task.
-Holding, writing, moving, eating and countless other activities require hands so be sure to keep your child’s hands clean and rid of dead skin cells.
+Holding, writing, moving, eating and countless other activities require hands, so keep your child’s hands clean to help prevent the spread of germs and get rid of dead skin cells.

 Make sure they practice this at important times such as before and after meals and after using the toilet.
-Hand washing is also a must if your child spends a lot of time playing outside or with pets, teach your kids personal hygiene routine.
+Hand washing is also a must if your child spends a lot of time playing outside or with pets, so it is always beneficial to teach your kids a personal hygiene routine for their hands.

 Home Hygiene

-Finally, Hygiene is not just about cleaning your body but ensuring your environment is tidy too.
-Tidying belongings away, putting rubbish in bins and other simple tasks, even cleaning cloths can help keep your environment clean, body odour and lower the chance of spread of illness.
-While this seems straight forward, the sooner you start instilling hygienic behaviour, the sooner your child will form a habit of good personal hygiene.
+Finally, hygiene is not just about cleaning your body but ensuring your environment is tidy too.
+Tidying belongings away, putting rubbish in bins, and other simple tasks, even cleaning clothes can help keep your environment clean, and body odour and lower the chance of spreading illness.
+While this seems straightforward, the sooner you start instilling hygienic behaviour, the sooner your child will form a good personal hygiene habit.

-These are just a few type of hygiene habits that can lead to healthier, happier children.
-Less time sick, means more time growing, learning and experiencing life.
-At Stepping Stones we ensure our nursery rooms are safe, clean and perfectly equipped to keep your little ones entertained.
-If you’re interested in enrolling or would like to find out more, contact us today.
+These are just a few types of hygiene habits that can lead to healthier, happier children.
+Less time sick means more time growing, learning, and experiencing life.
+At Stepping Stones we ensure our nursery rooms are safe, clean, and perfectly equipped to keep your little ones entertained.
+If you’re interested in enrolling or want to learn more, contact us today.
 We’re ready and waiting to help your little one learn and grow.